CNES/pangeo-pyinterp/docs/source/xarray.rst

 The module ``pyinterp.backends.xarray`` provides the class :py:class:`RegularGridInterpolator
 <pyinterp.backends.xarray.RegularGridInterpolator>` that automatically builds
-the interpolator compatible with the Xarray, i.e. the 2D, 3D or 4D grid
+the interpolator compatible with the Xarray, i.e. the 2D, 3D, or 4D grid
 depending on the number of dimensions of the array.
 A :py:meth:`unique method
-<pyinterp.backends.xarray.RegularGridInterpolator.__call__>` allows to perform a
+<pyinterp.backends.xarray.RegularGridInterpolator.__call__>` allows performing a
 linear or spline interpolation.
 For example:

 .. code:: python